-Members can put their interest forward to be selected to represent Somerset in County matches or the national teams.
+Members can put forward their interest to be selected to represent Somerset in County matches or the national teams.
 The club encourages players to seek selection for these prestigious events.
 Historically both male and female club members have played for the county and at national level.